bratosini/vercel-college/courses/nextjs/error-handling.md

 ---
-title: Chapter 13: Handling Errors
+title: Chapter 13
 description: Handling Errors
+type: Chapter
 ---

 In the previous chapter, you learned how to mutate data using Server Actions.